Service Areas

 State-Level Incentives

-Some states offer their own tax credits, rebates, or performance-based incentives on top of the federal program, while others do not.
-These can substantially shorten your payback period.
+Many states offer their own tax credits, rebates, or performance-based incentives that can substantially shorten your payback period.
+These vary widely by state.

 Net Metering